NivedithaKarthikeyan/LandregistryApp/docs/source/blockchain/smartContracts.rst

     mapping (address => mapping (address => uint)) private __allowances;

 * ``symbol``: Symbol of the ERC20.
 This symbol will show in wallets and other places.
-* ``name``: Name for the token.
+* ``name``: Name of the token.
 In this project, our token name is ``Microfinance Token (MFT)``.
-* ``decimals``: This attribute configs the number of decimal places we use in our token.
-We set it to 2.
-All  token values use upto 2 decimal values.
+* ``decimals``: This attribute configures the number of decimal places we use in our token.
+We set it to 0 as we don't use decimal values.
-* ``__totalSupply``: This attribute holds the total number of tokens for circulation in the system.
+* ``__totalSupply``: This attribute holds the total number of tokens in circulation in the system.
-* ``__balanceOf``: This mapping contains the token balance of each account.
+* ``__balanceOf``: This mapping contains the token balance of each account holder.
 * ``__allowances``: Account owner may grant permission to another account to do the token transfers on behalf of him.
-But owner can grant permission limited token amount.
+But owner can grant permission for limited token amount only.
 This mapping holds the number of tokens allowed to transfer from one account to another by third party account.

 Constructor
 ~~~~~~~~~~~